 Attribution link parameter: af_reengagement_window

-This slider allows you to set the maximum time from click to install.
-Only installs (first launches) that take place within the lookback window may be attributed to the partner.
+Use the setting to set the maximum time from click to install.
+Only installs (first launches) that take place within the lookback window are attributed.

 Attribution link parameter: af_click_lookback

 Learn more about click lookback window.

 This is the attribution link that contains all the setup information you have set for it.
 You can save the link for future reference by clicking Save attribution link.